zane-b/lessAmoreI/README.md

 # lessAmoreI
- A comprehensive resource to aid those studying machine learning
+ A comprehensive resource to aid those studying machine learning a data science.